brainpy/BrainPy/README.md

 BrainPy is a flexible, efficient, and extensible framework for computational neuroscience and brain-inspired computation based on the Just-In-Time (JIT) compilation (built on top of [JAX](https://github.com/google/jax)).
-It builds an integrative ecosystem for brain dynamics programming, including **brain dynamics simulation, training, and analysis**.
+It provides an integrative ecosystem for brain dynamics programming, including **brain dynamics simulation, training, analysis**, etc.

 - **Website (documentation and APIs)**: https://brainpy.readthedocs.io/en/latest
 - **Source**: https://github.com/PKU-NIP-Lab/BrainPy